 The assumptions on Bob's devices also depend on the security proof.
-For example, in the case of the GLT protocol, one assumes that Bob measures the incoming pulses in the $Z$ or the $X$ basis.
-More precisely, Bob's measurements are represented by the positive-operator valued measures (POVMs) $\{\hat{M}_{0_Z},\hat{M}_{1_Z},\hat{M}_{f}\}$ and $\{\hat{M}_{0_X},\hat{M}_{1_X},\hat{M}_{f}\}$, respectively.
-Here, $\hat{M}_{\alpha\beta}$ corresponds to Bob obtaining the bit value $\alpha \in \{0,1\}$ when selecting the basis $\beta \in \{Z,X\}$, and $\hat{M}_{f}$ is associated with an inconclusive outcome.
-That is, we assume that these measurements satisfy the basis independent efficiency condition, because we impose that the operator $\hat{M}_{f}$ is the same for both basis.
-Note that, this condition is usually employed in security proofs to remove detector side-channel attacks exploiting channel loss \cite{lydersen,gerhardt}, however, it is not necessary in MDI-QKD, to which our framework also applies.
+For example, in the case of the RT based on the GLT protocol or based on the original LT protocol, one assumes that Bob measures the incoming pulses in the $Z$ or the $X$ basis.
+More precisely, Bob's measurements are represented by the positive-operator valued measures (POVMs) $\{\hat{{m}}_{0_Z},\hat{{m}}_{1_Z},\hat{{m}}_{f}\}$ and $\{\hat{{m}}_{0_X},\hat{{m}}_{1_X},\hat{{m}}_{f}\}$, respectively.
+Here, $\hat{{m}}_{\alpha\beta}$ corresponds to Bob obtaining the bit value $\alpha \in \{0,1\}$ when selecting the basis $\beta \in \{Z,X\}$, and $\hat{{m}}_{f}$ is associated with an inconclusive outcome.
+That is, we assume that these measurements satisfy the basis independent efficiency condition, i.e.~we impose that the operator $\hat{{m}}_{f}$ is the same for both basis.
+Note that, this condition is usually employed in security proofs to remove detector side-channel attacks exploiting channel loss \cite{lydersen,gerhardt}; however, it is not necessary in MDI-QKD, to which our framework also applies.
 Furthermore, we emphasise that our method to deal with pulse correlations could be used as well with security proofs where the basis independent efficiency condition is not guaranteed, such as in \cite{fung}.